News | The Station Cinema

 Locating Us

 Richmond is just 4 miles from the A1/A66 junction at Scotch Corner.
-The nearest train station is Darlington - 12 miles away - and from here there are frequent bus services to Richmond, many of which stop at The Station.
+The nearest train station is Darlington, approximately 12 miles away, with frequent bus services into Richmond from there.

-There is an Arriva bus service from the Market Place, which runs approximately every 30 minute and buses to and from Darlington are under the X26/X27 routes, with a stop right outside the Station itself.
+A local bus service runs from the Market Place approximately every 30 minutes.
+Buses to and from Darlington run under the X26/X27 routes, with a stop right outside The Station.